onosendi/npm-toast/README.md

   // Dismiss button text.
   dismissText: 'dismiss',

+  // Maximum width the notifications should be displayed.
+  maxWidth: '100%',

   // Place new notifications at the top.
 Note: if notifications are
   // vertically aligned to the bottom, new notifications will be
   // placed at the bottom.